 No. The technology used for Wireless Emergency Alerts is comparable to a radio broadcast.
 Information travels in one direction only, from the cell tower to WEA capable phones in the targeted geographical area.
-Carriers will not even be able to determine the number of cell phones receiving an alert.
+Carriers are not even be able to determine which customers receive the alerts.

 Is there anything Cellcom can do to make my current device capable of receiving Wireless Emergency Alerts?

 Special software and hardware are necessary to support WEA capabilities.
 Unfortunately, these changes cannot be retrofitted to older device models.

 What if I travel into a threat area after a WEA message is already sent?